NikosAlexandris/pvgis-prototype/docs/api/position.md

 ### Native objects for coordinates

 We can also use PVGIS' native classes `Longitude` and `Latitude` for the coordinates.
+Actually, we should !
 We can import them as every other Python module and create objects

 ```pycon exec="true" session="pvgis-objects" source="material-block"
 >>> from pvgisprototype import Longitude, Latitude